Quark mass dependence of the low-lying charmed mesons at one loop in HH$\chi$PT: Abstract

 \section{Abstract}

-We study the light and heavy quark mass dependence of the low-lying charmed mesons in the framework of one-loop HH$\chi$PT.
-The low energy constants are determined by analyzing the available lattice data from different LQCD simulations.
-Model selection tools are implemented to determine the relevant parameters as required by data with a higher precision.
+We study the light- and heavy-quark mass dependence of the low-lying charmed mesons in the framework of one-loop HH$\chi$PT.
+The low-energy constants are determined by analyzing the available lattice data from different LQCD simulations.
+Model selection tools are implemented to determine the relevant parameters as required by the data with higher precision.
 Discretization and other effects due to the charm quark mass setting are discussed.